cassdoescode/cassdoescode/README.md

 <h1 align="center">Hi!
 I'm Cass Casarez</h1>
-<h3 align="center">and I'm a creatively driven software engineer at 100Devs.</h3>
+<span align="center"><a href="http://pronoun.is/they">(they/them pronouns)</a></span>
-<span align="center"><a href="http://pronoun.is/they">(they/them pronouns, please!)</a></span>
+<h3 align="center">and I'm your next full-stack web developer!</h3>
   <p align="left">I’m interested in creating tools to help bridge the information gap in marginalized communities.
-I'm currently open to freelance work on static websites and am willing to discuss other opportunities in the future.</p>
+I am especially passionate about making the web as accessible as possible to as many people as possible.</p>

 <p align="left"> <a href="https://twitter.com/cassdoescode" target="blank"><img src="https://img.shields.io/twitter/follow/cassdoescode?logo=twitter&style=for-the-badge" alt="cassdoescode" /></a> </p>